-On this page, we are going to show you all the things you need to know about the funny word “Ouais”.
+Are you ready to find out all the things you have to know about the basic French word “Ouais”?

-More precisely, it includes a complete definition of what it is and how you can use it in a casual conversation with an audio example.
-Plus, we also sprinkled some useful stuff like slow pronunciation audio, dialogue example, synonyms and more!
+Are included a complete explanation of what it is and how to use it in everyday life with an audio example.
+Together with the useful things we added like slow pronunciation audio, dialogue example and more!

 It is well known that the French way to say yes is “oui“, but there are many other variations.

 “Ouais” is probably the most famous one, it’s a simple “Yes” but more informal, that’s why it’s generally translated as “Yeah“.But, it doesn’t fit every situation, so be careful of the context when you want to use it.
 Let’s discover some examples!